rho-devel/rho/README.md

 [![Build Status](https://travis-ci.org/cxxr-devel/cxxr.svg?branch=master)](https://travis-ci.org/cxxr-devel/cxxr)

-# CXXR
+# Rho

-The goal of the CXXR project is to refactor the interpreter of the R language into a fully-compatible, efficient, VM for R using modern software engineering techniques.
-CXXR is being carried out independently of the main R development and maintenance effort.
+The goal of the Rho project is to refactor the interpreter of the R language into a fully-compatible, efficient, VM for R using modern software engineering techniques.
+Rho is being carried out independently of the main R development and maintenance effort.

-Currently the CXXR codebase is based off R 3.0.2.
+Currently the rho codebase is based off R-devel.

 ## Build Requirements

-Compiling CXXR requires a GCC or Clang compiler with C++ 11 support and fortran support.
+Compiling rho requires a GCC or Clang compiler with C++ 11 support and fortran support.
 In addition, boost 1.48.0 or later must be installed.

 Compilation of the LLVM JIT requires a Clang compiler and LLVM version 3.4 as well.
 On debian libedit has to be installed additionally.
 (GCC should also be supported in the future.)

-CXXR has been tested to compile on both Linux and Mac OSX systems.
+Rho has been tested to compile on both Linux and Mac OSX systems.

 ## Configuration and Compilation